-The Department of Otolaryngology and Communicative Sciences first started in 1955 as a division of the Department of Surgery at the University of Mississippi Medical Center.
-Dr. James D. Hardy had been recruited from the University of Tennessee in Memphis to serve as chair of the surgery department, and Dr. Edley Jones of Vicksburg, Miss., became the first chief of the otolaryngology division and was one of the original faculty members.
-Dr. Jones had trained in the beginning specialty of eye, ear, nose and throat disease at the New York Eye and Ear Infirmary, Temple University, and the Chicago Eye and Ear Infirmary.
+The Department of Otolaryngology - Head and Neck Surgery started in 1955 as a division of the Department of Surgery at the University of Mississippi Medical Center.
+Dr. Edley Jones of Vicksburg, Miss., became the first chief of the otolaryngology division and was one of the original faculty members.
+Dr. Jones trained in the beginning specialty of eye, ear, nose and throat disease at the New York Eye and Ear Infirmary, Temple University, and the Chicago Eye and Ear Infirmary.
 He served as chief of the division until 1960.

 Dr. Godfrey Arnold was named chief of the division and served in that position from 1963-79.
-He received his training in otolaryngology at Vienna University and Berlin University.
-Dr. Arnold came to UMMC after serving as faculty at the New York Eye and Ear Infirmary.
-His interests in voice disorders led to national fame for his influence on laryngology and introduction of Teflon for vocal cord paralysis.
+He received his training in otolaryngology at Vienna University and Berlin University, then served as faculty at the New York Eye and Ear Infirmary before coming to UMMC.
+His interests in voice disorders led to national fame for his influence on laryngology.

-After Dr. Arnold's retirement, Dr. Myron Lockey of Jackson was division chief for about a year.
+Upon Dr. Arnold's retirement, Dr. Myron Lockey of Jackson was division chief for a year.
 Dr. Lockey completed his otolaryngology training at the Veterans Administration Hospital in Dallas.